xcart/xcart-docs/_pages/kb_en/payments/SecureTrading/customer.md

 order: 120
 published: true
 ---
-When the Secure Trading payment is enabled a customer can choose it at checkout to pay an order.
+When the Secure Trading payment is enabled a customer can choose it at checkout to pay for an order.

 ![checkout-1.png]({{site.baseurl}}/attachments/ref_3dsCaddY/checkout-1.png)

-By hitting the **Place order** button the customer is redirected to the Secure Trading side to choose a preferred payment method:
+By hitting the **Place order** button the customer is redirected to the Secure Trading Payment Page to choose a preferred payment method:

 ![checkout-2.png]({{site.baseurl}}/attachments/ref_3dsCaddY/checkout-2.png)